sufiyan007/JavaScript/DOM.md

 👉 DOM = the *digital copy of the house in memory*
 👉 JavaScript = the *interior designer who changes things live*

+What does “parse” mean?
+👉 Parsing means reading some data step by step and converting it into a structure the computer understands.

 ---

 ## 1. Why DOM Exists (Purpose)